google/youtube-8m/CONTRIBUTING.md

 # How to contribute

+We are accepting patches and contributions to this project.
+To set expectations, this project is primarily intended to be a flexible starting point for researchers working with the YouTube-8M dataset.
+As such, we would like to keep it simple.
+We are more likely to accept small bug fixes and optimizations, and less likely to accept patches which add significant complexity.
+For the latter type of contribution, we recommend creating a Github fork of the project instead.

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+If you would like to contribute, there are a few small guidelines you need to follow.

 ## Contributor License Agreement